The Impact Of Sugar On Fitness And Health

 Excessive sugar intake can influence the development of insulin resistance, a condition where the body becomes less responsive to insulin.
 When you consume sugar, it leads to a sharp rise in blood glucose levels, triggering the release of insulin.
 Over time, repeated exposure to high levels of sugar can lead to chronically elevated insulin levels, which can impair the body’s ability to respond to insulin.
 This disrupts glucose regulation and can eventually progress to insulin resistance and type 2 diabetes.

-Also read: The Benefits Of Combining Cardio And Yoga
+Also read: The Benefits Of Group Fitness Classes

 Role of sugar in the development of diabetes